Pros and Cons of FUE Transplants

 • Maximum Follicular Unit Graft Yield can be lower than with FUT: fewer grafts may mean less of an improvement than with FUT in some situations.
 Subsequent FUE sessions are also more difficult due to the scarring and distortion of the donor scalp.

-• Both FUE and FUT Procedures May Eventually Reveal Scarring: Long term, eventually scarring may begin to slightly appear.
-If the punches are too large, small round dots for FUE, a line strip for FUT.
+• Both FUE and FUT Procedures May Eventually Reveal Scarring: Long-term, eventually scarring may begin to slightly appear.
+If the punches are too large, small round dots may show through the donor site for FUE patients.

 Choose Best Hair Transplant